As you look for a new opportunity, be it seeking a job or applying for school, you may need to write a motivational letter.

 To ensure you present yourself in the best light, consider polishing your resume with a free online resume builder!

-The builder offers resume templates to help you create a neat and appealing document that clearly presents all your best qualities and expertise.
+The builder offers resume templates to help you create a neat and appealing document that presents all your best qualities and expertise.

 The AI-powered writing assistant helps come up with the best words to describe you as a professional.